rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 3. assign a relevance judgment to each (query, result) pair
 4. compute relevance metrics

-Now, this fact may come as a surprise, but building an amazing search experience isn't easy.
+Building an amazing search experience isn't easy.
 Google has set the standard; as users, we expect our search results instantaneously, and we expect them to be highly relevant.
 How does Google do it so well?
 Well, there is a lot of secret sauce in Google's ranking algorithm, to be sure.
 There has been